Understanding how sound travels in a given space is critical when setting up speakers in your studio.

 These boundaries will reflect back the sound from the speakers and get mixed with the original source sound.
 This is not all that happens.
 The reflected sounds can come from different angles and because of their ‘bouncing’ nature; they could come at a different time to other waves.
 And because the reflected sound gets mixed with the source sound, the actual volume of the mixed wave is louder.

-In certain parts of the room, the reflected sound will amplify because a peak might meet another peak (constructive interference), and in other parts of the room where a peak meets a trough (rarefaction), frequencies are cancelled out (destructive interference).
+In certain parts of the room, the reflected sound will amplify because a peak might meet another peak (constructive interference), and in other parts of the room where a peak meets a trough (rarefaction), frequencies are canceled out (destructive interference).

 Calculating what happens where is a nightmare.